marcellodebernardi/gm-sis/README.md

 #### 4.6 PARTS - Muhammad Hoque

 #### 4.7 SPECIALIST REPAIR BOOKINGS (SPC PART 1) - Muhammad Ahmed

+In the specialist repair booking, the user is able to add, delete, modify specialist repair bookings for both parts and vehicles.
+The user is also able to view a list of**installations**for a chosen vehicle from the list of repairs.
+The user can query a list of **outstanding**bookings, which will return a list of items (both parts and vehicles) which have not yet been returned to the garage.
+The user can also query a list of**returned**items which have been returned to the garage.

+**Some rules apply to the adding and editing and deletion of specialist booking details**:

+1. A specialist repair booking MUST be linked to a diagnosis and repair booking.
+2. A
+3. The "complete" button completes a booking.
+A completed booking can no longer be modified.
+4. A booking only needs a customer, a vehicle, a mechanic and a diagnosis appointment to be saved.
+5. A booking can only be completed, however, once a repair appointment has been carried out and a new mileage value recorded.

 #### 4.8 SPECIALIST REPAIR CENTER MANAGEMENT (SPC PART 2) - Muhammad Ahmed